bernotlab/BernotLab.github.io/_pages/lab_news.md

 ### 2024

-* Chaired World Register of Marine Species (WoRMS) [“Top 10 new marine species of 2023”](https://lifewatch.be/en/worms-top10-2023)
+* Cochaired and cowrote World Register of Marine Species (WoRMS) Article [“Top 10 new marine species of 2023”](https://lifewatch.be/en/worms-top10-2023)

-* Cowrote [WoRMS article](https://lifewatch.be/en/worms-top10-2022) for Taxonomists Appreciation Day to draw attention to taxonomic research.
-March 2024.

 * New publication using microCT to characterize copepod morphology and attachment mechanisms: